ISECure WS Channel API API Reference

 PgpKeyId: string

-Short version of a PGP Key id idenfiying the key, e.g. 3A3A59B2
+Short version of a PGP Key id identifying the key, e.g. 3A3A59B2

 PgpKeyPurpose: string export, authorize